-The Intellectual Property Corporation is an Emmy-winning IP creation and production studio based in Van Nuys, California.
-Founded in 2016, IPC develops and produces a wide range of television, film, documentary, and interactive mobile content.
-The company currently has series in production or development with a wide range of US broadcast and cable networks.
+The Intellectual Property Corporation is an Emmy Award-winning IP creation and production studio based in Van Nuys, California.
+Founded in 2016, IPC develops and produces television, film, documentary, and interactive mobile content.
+The company currently has series in production or development with most major US broadcasters, cable networks and streaming platforms.

 Each episode of this Emmy-winning documentary series features stories from former Scientologists whose lives have been affected by the Church’s harmful practices, even well after they left the organization.
 Along with a team of former high-ranking Scientology insiders who understand the inner workings and policies of the organization, Leah Remini gives the victims a chance to be heard.

 The six-part unscripted series recruits small-town residents across America to participate in a one-night-only drag show.
 In each episode, drag queens Shangela, Eureka, and Bob the Drag Queen and will inspire and teach their own “drag daughters” to step outside their comfort zone for a night of no-holds-barred, full-on drag.